endymion1818/deliciousreverie-2023/src/content/posts/types-via-jsdoc-or-typescript.md

 ```

 The only thing I'm having real trouble with is React's `setState` hook.
 I'm hoping to have a write up for that ... once I solve it.

+### Follow up article

+This article is overwhelmingly the most popular article on my blog, so I'll keep writing more articles as I solve different issues.

+I've written a [follow up article](posts/better-type-safety-with-jsdoc) which includes a section about typing events with JSDoc.